 - Melisandre is a beautiful woman, and it would be great to see her naked again, right?
 Not when she's used her magic to become heavily pregnant and ready to give birth to some shadow abomination.

-- The way the erotic spanking of Joffrey's prostitutes quickly turns into a No-Holds-Barred Beatdown with a heavy, spiky stick also counts.
+- The way the erotic spanking of Joffrey's prostitutes quickly turns into a No-Holds-Barred Beatdown with a heavy, spiky stick.

-- Foreshadowing: Where is The Brotherhood?
-Also, Gendry's rather exasperated response, "I don't know what that is!"
+- We hear for the fisrt time about the mysterious brotherhood.
+Gendry's rather exasperated response is "I don't know what that is!"